dsancin/hpc-project/README.md

 Parallel implementation of Conway's Game of Life using a hybrid OpenMP-MPI implementation

 ## exercise 2
-Analysis of OBLAS and MKL library for matrix matrix multiplications
+Analyses of OBLAS and MKL library for matrix matrix multiplications